rishabhchauhan072003/Milk-Feed-Optimization/README.md

 Python, Pandas, Seaborn, Scikit-learn (Random Forest)

 ## 💡 Conclusion:
 This project demonstrates how data science can be used to optimize feeding strategies in the dairy industry by analyzing climate and feed input variables.
-A better understanding of these factors can support sustainable and profitable farm systems — aligning directly with the goals of DairyNZ.
+A better understanding of these factors can support sustainable and profitable farm systems.